Nike Baseball Camp University of Hartford

-NIKE Baseball Camps is thrilled to be at a new Connecticut location, University of Hartford.
-Camp is scheduled to run in August giving baseball players of all abilities the opportunity to continue playing baseball throughout the summer!
+NIKE Baseball Camps is thrilled to be returning to University of Hartford.
+Camp is scheduled to run for four days giving baseball players of all abilities the opportunity to continue playing baseball throughout the summer!

 The University of Hartford Nike Baseball Camp will be directed by head coach Justin Blood .
-Coach Blood enters his second season as the head coach of the Hartford Hawks, his first head coaching position.
-Blood comes to Hartford by way of the University of Connecticut where he served six seasons as the Huskies’ pitching coach and recruiting coordinator.
+Coach Blood enters his sixth season as the head coach of the Hartford Hawks.
+He is excited to help campers improve their baseball skills!

 - Daily emphasis on fundamental development, team play and more

-Blood’s stint at Hartford comes after helping lead Connecticut its most successful season in program history, which included a BIG EAST regular season championship and the first trip to the NCAA Super Regional’s.
+Blood came to Hartford after spending six seasons at UConn as the Huskies' pitching coach and recruiting coordinator.
+He helped lead UConn to its most successful season in program history, which included a BIG EAST regular season championship and the first trip to the NCAA Super Regional’s.
 UConn ended the 2011 season with a 45-20-1 overall record and a 22-5 mark in BIG EAST play.

-Last year, Blood’s pitching staff finished the season with an ERA of 3.14, the 23rd best in the nation in Division I. The Huskies were also eighth in the nation in hits allowed per nine innings (7.58).
-Blood coached right handed hurler Matt Barnes to BIG EAST Player of the Year accolades and First Team All-America honors from the National Collegiate Baseball Writers Association.
+In Blood’s final season at UConn, the Huskies pitching staff finished the season with an ERA of 3.14, 23rd best in the nation in Division I. The Huskies were also eighth in the nation in hits allowed per nine innings (7.58).
+Blood coached right-handed hurler Matt Barnes to BIG EAST Player of the Year accolades and First Team All-America honors from the National Collegiate Baseball Writers Association.
 Barnes was the third player in UConn history to be selected in the first round of the MLB Amateur Draft as he was taken 19th overall by the Boston Red Sox.

 A pitcher himself, Blood was drafted by the Seattle Mariners in 2001 and excelled in the minor leagues before retiring to pursue coaching on the collegiate level.
 Upon his retirement, Blood had accumulated a 3.97 ERA in 82 games as a minor league player with a 7-4 record.
 He helped to lead the Inland Empire 66ers to the California League Class A title in 2003, posting a 5-2 record with two saves and a 3.07 ERA with 77 strikeouts and just 27 walks in 58.2 innings out of the bullpen.